 Dashboards also fail when they regularly miscommunicate or over-communicate the performance measures.
-It’s a far easier task to take a swag at something and put a green stoplight in a PowerPoint document than it is to admit you don’t have enough real data to back the analysis and quantification of an important measure.
-Similarly, if consumers always review the supporting material for every performance measure then it’s likely the they do not trust the producers enough and should trade their dashboards in for reports.
+It’s a far easier task to make a lazy guess and put a green stoplight in a PowerPoint document than it is to admit you don’t have enough real data to back the analysis and quantification of an important measure.
+Similarly, if the viewers always review the supporting material for every performance measure, they probably don’t trust the producers and should trade their dashboards in for reports.

+[[Author: “take a swag at something”?
+Do you mean take a swing?
+I don’t recognize this saying as it is...
+Kezia]] //Authors, Will that be too slangy?
+Just write “to make a guess” instead?
+Thanks, Kevin (PjE)

+AR: remove techno-slang thx.

-A Dashboard Is Not A Moving Van
+A Dashboard Is Not a Moving Van

-Boxes are great for shipping items, but they are detrimental to the effective display of information on a dashboard as seen in Figure 10.6.
+Boxes are great for shipping items, but they are detrimental to the effective display of information on a dashboard, as seen in Figure 10-6.

-Figure 10.6 Sample “boxy” dashboard [793725c10f06.jpg]
+Figure 10-6: Sample “boxy” dashboard [793725 c10f006.png]

+[AU: We’ll need a version of this that is not a jpg.
+A tif or png would be best.
+Thanks, Kevin (PJE)]

+AR: done.
+Thx.

-Most of the elements contained in those boxes are, themselves, boxes, making the extra framing redundant.
-Excessive framing is often an issue with online dashboards given how many interfaces tend to align items to singular cells in a fixed grid and provide options for “on-the-fly” modification.
+Most of the elements contained in those boxes are themselves boxes, making the extra framing redundant.
+Excessive framing is often an issue with online dashboards.
+This is because many interfaces tend to align items in singular cells in a fixed grid and provide options for “on-the-fly” modification.

-We can take Figure 10.6 and do a quick transformation using Microsoft Excel, starting by removing superfluous markings, borders and annotations.
-We’ll also take the opportunity to change the encoding of some of the measures to enhance the readability.
+Figure 10-7 shows a transformation of Figure 10-6 using Microsoft Excel.
+You start by removing superfluous markings, borders, and annotations.
+We also take the opportunity to change the encoding of some of the measures to enhance the readability.

-Figure 10.7 Dashboard makeover [793725c10f07.jpg]
+Figure 10-7: Dashboard makeover [793725 c10f007.eps]

-The whitespace now frames each element and there is a more cohesive feel to the entire dashboard.
-We’ve removed the map, since a color-coded table is a better choice for the type of information displayed and replaced the “funnel” with a normalized, grouped bullet graph.
+Whitespace now frames each element and there is a more cohesive feel to the entire dashboard.
+We’ve removed the map, since a color-coded table is a better choice for the type of information displayed.
+We’ve also replaced the “funnel” with a normalized, grouped bullet graph.
 We significantly reduced the “chart junk” and used a more subdued but deliberate color.
+You can find an Excel version of most of the components for this example in ch10/docs/ch10-overhaul.xlsx, which should be a good starting point for your own dashboard makeovers.

 There are still some core issues with this dashboard.
 The individual elements seem haphazardly chosen and put together with almost no opportunity for logical groupings.
 The foremost issue is that there are no indicators of what is good or bad (we had to fabricate thresholds for the bullet graphs in order to use them).
-Without those indicators, a dashboard like this falls more into the “report” category, though it falls short of those requirements as well.
+Without those indicators, a dashboard like this more appropriately belongs in the “report” category, although it falls short of those requirements as well.

-type="note"
+type="general"

 Dashboard Excel-lence

-We chose to model the dashboard in Figure 10.7 in Excel as this will likely be the only tool available to most readers.
-Books dedicated to dashboards often provide examples of perfect dashboards that require specialized tools or post-processing by hand to generate.
-With a little extra effort, it is possible to make well-designed charts, graphs and dashboards in Excel.
+We chose to model the dashboard in Figure 10-7 in Excel, as this will likely be the only tool available to most readers.
+Books dedicated to dashboards often provide examples of perfect dashboards that require specialized tools or post-processing by hand in applications like Adobe Illustrator to generate.
+With a little extra effort, it is possible to make well-designed charts, graphs, and dashboards in Excel.